HD Video Streaming Designs for Multimedia Live Streamer

 - Mistral provided support on hardware abstraction layer and the respective framework components in Java Native Interface layer for the application developer to use API to interact with lower layers

-- AV streaming supported with variable bitrate to stream over bandwidth (95Kbsp to 25Mbps), from low to high end devices.
+- HD Video streaming supported with variable bitrate to stream over bandwidth (95Kbsp to 25Mbps), from low to high end devices.